calexil/BansheeBot/README.md

 ## Intro
 A simple discord bot that reads the song info from the currently playing track in Banshee media player or Rhythmbox media player and displays it in a Discord channel.
-Also includes some silly commands.
+Also includes some silly commands you can edit.

 ## Installation